jenashauryasikt/jenashauryasikt.github.io/content/blog/lap-mcm/index.md

 ### Trend Filtering

-Graph Trend Filtering (GTF) is a technique for smooth signal estimation on graphs.
+Graph Trend Filtering (GTF) [(Wang, 2016)](https://jmlr.org/papers/volume17/15-147/15-147.pdf) is a technique for smooth signal estimation on graphs.
 It extends traditional trend filtering to graph-structured data, offering advantages in terms of local adaptivity and computational efficiency.

 Inspired by this, we came up with Trend Filtered MCM with the optimization problem: